 When staying in the woods twenty miles from the nearest store, your gear inventory is a critical component to an enjoyable and comfortable dispersed camping adventure.
 I’ve done a lot of dispersed camping in a variety of climates, and over time have assembled the following kit which has served me quite well from the arid deserts of Utah to the misty rainforests of the Pacific Northwest.
-(Be sure to check out Part 1 of my Dispersed Camping Guide to learn what dispersed camping is and how to find places to camp in America’s National Forests!)
+(Be sure to check out Part 1: Finding a Place to Camp in the National Forests to learn what dispersed camping is and how to find places to camp in America’s National Forests!
+And don’t overlook Part 3: Wilderness Etiquette and Comfort!)

 Keep in mind that I’m mostly a solo car-and-tent guy, so you may need to scale up from what I have here for certain items (particularly cooking gear) if you’re camping with 3 or more buds.